Nachosa/blocki-forum-system/README.md

-Blockie Forum System
+Blocki Forum System
 ====================

->Blockie is a forum system designed for cryptocurrency enthusiasts.
+>Blocki is a forum system designed for cryptocurrency enthusiasts.
 It empowers users to actively engage in discussions by creating posts and comments related to various crypto topics.
 Users have the freedom to express their opinions by liking or disliking posts and comments.
-Additionally, Blockie offers a comprehensive search functionality, enabling users to easily find specific users or posts of interest.
+Additionally, Blocki offers a comprehensive search functionality, enabling users to easily find specific users or posts of interest.
  This project is developed using the ASP.NET Core 6 framework and encompasses a public API and a User Interface built with MVC, ensuring a seamless and intuitive user experience.

 ## Project Description